ChenZhenY/ChenZhenY.github.io/_posts/2022-01-04-hopping-robot.md

 ![swing1](\../images/hopping-robot/Success_swing_hop_20220104162457.gif "Out phase swing leg to maximize distance")
 ![swing2](\../images/hopping-robot/Swing_in_phase_20220104162410.gif "In phase swing leg to minimize distance")

-To look into the effect of two key varibles phase_shift and swing_ratio and sweep over the parameters space, we fixed swing_ratio to 0.1(blue) 0.5(yellow) and 0.9(green) to indicate the effect of phase shift.
-We used the longest jump joint position trajectory without swing leg as the baseline, which is shown in read.
+To look into the effect of two key varibles phase_shift and swing_ratio and sweep over the parameters space, we fixed swing_ratio to 0.3(blue) 0.4(yellow) and 0.5(green) to indicate the effect of phase shift.
+We used the longest jump joint position trajectory without swing leg as the baseline, which is shown in red.
 Phase_shift: range [-1, 1], -1 means completely out phase when the swing leg goes the opposite direction contrast to hopping leg, while 1 means the the swing leg in phase with hopping leg.

 ![result](/images/hopping-robot/Phase%20vs%20distance%20345.png)